Home

 To Remove Mildew

-Rub the spot with yellow soap, wash, and while wet rub powdered chalk into it and cover with chalk.
+Rub the mildew spot with yellow soap, wash, and while wet rub powdered chalk into it and cover with chalk.
 Lay article on grass in sun, sprinkle with clear water.
 Repeat if necessary.

 To Remove Old Mildew Stains